 It’s normal for any boat owner to wake up one day and realize the steering system doesn’t work anymore.
 Don’t freak out!
 There are steps you can take to fix it yourself and avoid several hundred dollar bills.
-Boat steering cable can get stuck for multiple reasons.
-Most commonly, it is due to accumulation of oil, grease, and rust on the tilt tube or cable.
+The boat steering cable can get stuck for multiple reasons.
+Most commonly, it is due to the accumulation of oil, grease, and rust on the tilt tube or cable.

 In this article, besides providing a step-by-step guide on how to unfreeze a boat steering cable, we will discuss some common reasons for boat steering cable stiffness and preventive approaches you can take.